brycehenson/fast_sorted_mask/README.md

 ## Future work
 contributors welcome!
 Drop me an [email](mailto:bryce.m.henson+github.fast_sorted_maske@gmail.com?subject=I%20would%20Like%20to%20Contribute[github][fast_sorted_mask]) .
-- consolidate test scripts
-- check what the function does to counts that equal the bin edge
 - figure out what the bump in the relative time is at n=10^7.05
 - Compile to C
   - attempts have not shown any improvement.
-- Fast 1d histogram based on this approach
-  - Adaptive between sort-search and brute based on the number of input counts
-- Fast n histogram to replace [histcn](https://au.mathworks.com/matlabcentral/fileexchange/23897-n-dimensional-histogram?focused=5198474&tab=function) & [ndhistc](https://au.mathworks.com/matlabcentral/fileexchange/3957-ndhistc)
+- Fast nd histogram to replace [histcn](https://au.mathworks.com/matlabcentral/fileexchange/23897-n-dimensional-histogram?focused=5198474&tab=function) & [ndhistc](https://au.mathworks.com/matlabcentral/fileexchange/3957-ndhistc)
 - add to fileexchange
+- [x] Fast 1d histogram based on this approach
+- [x] consolidate test scripts
+- [x] check what the function does to counts that equal the bin edge

 ## Contributions
 This project would not have been possible without the open source tools that it is based on.